risecommerce/Magento2-AbandonedCart/README.md

 ## <a href="https://risecommerce.com/https-risecommerce-com-magento2-abandoned-cart-email-html.html">Risecommerce Abandoned Cart Email Extension </a>
-This extension is the perfect tool to convert visitors or guests into real customers.
+This [Risecommerce All Product Reviews page](https://risecommerce.com/store/magento2-all-product-reviews-as-testomonials.html) extension is the perfect tool to convert visitors or guests into real customers.
 Send email reminders to bring customers back to the store to complete orders by giving lucrative offers.

-##Support:
+For more details about this extension, visit the [Risecommerce All Product Reviews page](https://risecommerce.com/store/magento2-all-product-reviews-as-testomonials.html).

+If you're looking to enhance your Magento store further, consider hiring a [dedicated Magento developer](https://risecommerce.com/hire-dedicated-magento-developer.html).

+For support or inquiries, please visit our [contact page](https://risecommerce.com/contact).

+## Support:
 version - 2.3.*, 2.4.*

-## Do you wnat further customization ? => <a href="https://risecommerce.com/hire-dedicated-magento-developer.html"> Hire our Dedicated Magento developer </a>

 ##How to install Extension